shari-ar/Assets/docs/frontend.md

-# Frontend Guide
+# Frontend

 ## Overview

 The **Assets** frontend is a modern, responsive, and component-driven web application built with **Next.js** and **HeroUI**.
 It serves as the user interface for managing authentication, asset lending, ticket tracking, wallets, and dashboards.

 ---